osimantir/speechadjuster/SpeechAdjuster/README.md

 If you use this tool, please cite the following publication:

-@inproceedings{Simantiraki21,
+Simantiraki, O., Cooke, M. (2021) SpeechAdjuster: A tool for investigating listener preferences and speech intelligibility.
+Proc.
+Interspeech 2021, in press.

+@inproceedings{Simantiraki21,<br/>
-  author="Simantiraki, O. and Cooke, M.", title="{SpeechAdjuster: A tool for investigating listener preferences and speech intelligibility}", year="2021", booktitle="Proc.
-Interspeech", note="in press"
+  author="Simantiraki, O. and Cooke, M.",<br/>
+  title="{SpeechAdjuster: A tool for investigating listener preferences and speech intelligibility}",<br/> year="2021",<br/> booktitle="Proc.
+Interspeech", <br/> note="in press"<br/>
   }